developer-zebra/developer-zebra-site/src/stagenow/4-1/gettingstarted/index.md

 An administrator can stage all devices within an enterprise, devices in a particular store or site, or on-site/per user.

 ## StageNow Staging Solution
 StageNow is Zebra's staging solution for Android devices.
-It allows simple profile creation and easy device deployment with a simple barcode scan, tag read or audio-file playback.
+It allows simple profile creation and easy device deployment with a simple barcode scan or tag read.

 The StageNow Staging Solution includes the following components: